twk-mn/Assembly_32bit/lesson_4_subroutines.md

 nextchar:
 - Compares teh byte pointed at in EAX to 0.
 - If ZF is set, jump to finished
-- If zf not set, increadse EAX with 1 byte.
+- If ZF not set, increadse EAX with 1 byte.
 - Jump to nextchar (looping)

 finished: